NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Preliminaries

 \subsection{Virtual retractions of hyperbolic $3$-manifold groups}

-Suppose we are given a fibered class $\alpha\in H_2(M,\partial M;\mathbb{R})$, then we may want to perturb this fibered class such that the perturbation has some desired property.
-To make sure the desired perturbation exists, we need some group theoretical property of hyperbolic $3$-manifold groups.
+In the proof of Theorem \ref{dim3} and \ref{singular}, we need to perturb a fibered class $\alpha\in H_2(M,\partial M;\mathbb{R})$ to get a new fibered class with some desired property.
+To make sure the desired perturbation exists, we need the virtual retract property of subgroups of hyperbolic $3$-manifold groups.

-The property we need is called virtual retract property, which is defined as the following.

-\begin{definition} For a group $G$ and a (infinite index) subgroup $H<G$, we say that $H$ is a {\it virtual retraction} of $G$ if there exists a finite index subgroup $G'<G$ and a homomorphism $\phi:G'\to H$, such that $H<G'$ and $\phi|_H=id_H$. \end{definition}
+\begin{definition} For a group $G$ and a subgroup $H<G$, we say that $H$ is a {\it virtual retraction} of $G$ if there exists a finite index subgroup $G'<G$ containing $H$ and a homomorphism $\phi:G'\to H$, such that $H<G'$ and $\phi|_H=id_H$. \end{definition}

-For a finite volume hyperbolic $3$-manifold $M$, the following dichotomy for finitely generated subgroups $H<\pi_1(M)$ holds. \begin{enumerate} \item $H$ is a geometrically finite subgroup of $\pi_1(M)$, from the Kleinian group point of view.
+For a finite volume hyperbolic $3$-manifold $M$, the following dichotomy for a finitely generated infinite index subgroup $H<\pi_1(M)$ holds. \begin{enumerate} \item $H$ is a geometrically finite subgroup of $\pi_1(M)$, from the Kleinian group point of view.
 Equivalently, $H$ is (relatively) quasiconvex in the (relative) hyperbolic group $\pi_1(M)$, from the geometric group theory point of view. \item $H$ is a geometrically infinite subgroup of $\pi_1(M)$.
-In this case, $H$ is a virtual fibered surface subgroup of $M$. \end{enumerate} Here we do not give the definition of geometrically finite and geometrically infinite subgroups, the readers only need to know that if $H$ is not a virtual fibered surface subgroup, then it is a geometrically finite subgroup.
+In this case, $H$ is a virtual fibered surface subgroup of $M$. \end{enumerate} Here we do not give the definition of geometrically finite and geometrically infinite subgroups.
+Readers only need to know that if $H$ is not a virtual fibered surface subgroup, then it is a geometrically finite subgroup.
+An introduction of geometrically finite subgroups can be found in \cite{Bo} and \cite{Ma} Chapter VI.
+The proof of the above dichotomy relies on the covering theorem (\cite{Th1}, \cite{Ca}) and the Tameness theorem (\cite{Ag1}, \cite{CG}) on open hyperbolic $3$-manifolds.

 In \cite{CDW}, it is shown that (relatively) quasiconvex subgroups of virtually compact special (relative) hyperbolic groups are virtual retractions.
-The celebrated virtual compact special theorem of Wise (\cite{Wi} for cusped case) and Agol (\cite{Ag2} for closed case) implies that the groups of finite volume hyperbolic $3$-manifolds are virtually compact special.
+The celebrated virtual compact special theorem of Wise (\cite{Wi} for cusped case) and Agol (\cite{Ag3} for closed case) implies that groups of finite volume hyperbolic $3$-manifolds are virtually compact special.
 These two results together give us the following theorem.

 \begin{theorem} Let $M$ be a finite volume hyperbolic $3$-manifold, $H<\pi_1(M)$ be a geometrically finite subgroup (i.e. $H$ is not a virtual fibered surface subgroup), then $H$ is a virtual retraction of $\pi_1(M)$. \end{theorem}